alastria/alastria-node-besu/README.md

 * The system configuration: number of cores, memory and harddisk reserved for the node.
 * Enode direction.
 You can find it in `/data/alastria-node-besu/keys/nodeAddress` file, or using `curl -X POST --data '{"jsonrpc":"2.0","method":"admin_nodeInfo","params":[],"id":1}' http://127.0.0.1:8545`.

+# Adding automatic checking for updates in node lists

+If your installation was done with docker-compose everything is set up in the container and there's nothing else to do :tada:

+However, if your installation was done prior to June 2022, ensure you have the more up-to-date code running in your machine following these steps:

+* Stop the node with `docker-compose down`
+* Do a backup of the `docker-compose.yml` and the `.env` files to make sure you don't lose any configuration
+* Pull the more current code from the repository with `git pull`
+* Edit the `docker-compose.yml` and the `.env` files if you need a custom configuration in `volumes` and `ports` sections, and to set the type and the name of your node
+* Start the container forcing the image to be build again with `docker-compose up --build -d`

 # Infraestructure details